LennartMeer/Custom-Event-Based-Input-Handling-UnityDemo/README.md

-# QR_System_Events_Demo
+# Custom Event Based Input Handling for the UnityEngine
- A Demo for testing QR Input System Unity Integration
+ A Demo for testing a QR-Code InputSystem Unity Integration.